charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 ### Annotations Metadata Objets Array `siteAnnotations`

-The HanscrollViewer class requires that an array named `siteAnnotation` of annotation metadata object literals exist.
+The HanscrollViewer class requires that an array named `siteAnnotations` of annotation metadata object literals exist.
 Each annotation metadata object literal defines the necessary information to display an annotation for a given scroll.
 Each scroll image, identified by a scroll image id, that has annotations will have an array of annotation objects.

 The scroll image id in the `siteAnnotations` array should match the correct scroll image id in the `siteDziImages` array.